Streamlined procedures for couples with "Simple Divorces" have been

 online publication, a "Connecticut Divorce Primer,"

-provides Connecticut divorce law basics in an easy to read topical handbook
+provides Connecticut family law basics in an easy to read topical handbook

 format and has been a reference for lawyers and clients alike for years.
 Sue's